OpenBB-finance/OpenBB/gamestonk_terminal/portfolio_optimization/README.md

 ````
 To perform the optimization, we will set a target return of 25% (.25).
 Given how stocks performed during COVID,
 there is a lot of volatility, so many optimizations may not get low volatility.
 The module also returns annualized volatility,
 so the number is your portfolio volatility * `sqrt(252`.
-Ths optimization will be (including a pie chart!).
+This optimization will be (including a pie chart!).
 Note we could also supply a different
 time period, which changes the expected returns and historical volatility, which changes the optimization.
 We could also specify a dollar
 amount that you wish to allocate using the `-v` flag.
 ````